SDG12 - Responsible Consumption and Production

 Since then, a vast body of data has emerged in support of the hypothesis that UPF damages the human body and increases rates of cancer, metabolic disease, and mental illness, that it damages human societies by displacing food cultures and driving inequality, poverty, and early death, and that it damages the planet.

 The Ultra-Processed food system is the leading cause of declining biodiversity and the second largest contributor to global emissions.
 UPF is thus causing a synergistic pandemic of climate change, malnutrition, and obesity.
-This last effect is the most studied, but UPF doesn’t cause heart disease and strokes, and early death simply because it causes obesity.
+This last effect is the most studied, but UPF doesn’t cause heart disease, strokes, and early death simply because it causes obesity.
 The risks increase with the quantity of UPF consumed, irrespective of weight gain.
 Additionally, people who eat UPF and don’t gain weight have increased risks of dementia and inflammatory bowel disease.

 US National Health surveys show that — in white, Black, and Hispanic men and women of all ages — there was a dramatic increase in obesity beginning in the 1970s.
 The idea that there has been a simultaneous collapse in personal responsibility in both men and women across age and ethnic groups is not plausible.